The Best 21 Open-source Headless CMS for 2020/ 2021

 A headless CMS (content management system) is a backend system which works the content available through API (RESTful API or GraphQL).
 It's built to give the developers the possibilities to create what they want.

-The API-driven headless approach is trending right now especially for enterprise users and developers.
+The API-driven headless approach is trending immediately especially for enterprise users and developers.

-Headless CMS programs can be used as a backend for mobile apps, static generated websites with frameworks like Next, Nuxt, Gridsome and Hugo which also supports server-side rendering.
-They can be also used to manage IoT (Internet of Things) applications.
+Headless CMS programs can be used as a backend for mobile apps, static generated websites with frameworks like Next, Nuxt.js, Gridsome and Hugo which also supports server-side rendering.
+They can also be used to manage IoT (Internet of Things) applications.

 Open-source Headless content management systems (CMSs)